President’s Leadership Team Report February 3 and 10, 2021

 Kevin Mayse, Professor of Music, Chair of Department Leadership Council

-Professor Mayse shared the results of informal meetings that he and other faculty department
+Professor Mayse shared the results of informal meetings that he and other faculty

 chairs have been having about the charge and direction of the Department Leadership

 Committee.
-Additionally, Dr Mayse and PLT members explored the history of DLC and agreed to
+Additionally, Dr Mayse and PLT members explored the history of DLC and

-seek ways for the College to maximize the benefit of the engagement, expertise, and experience
+seek ways for the College to maximize the benefit of the engagement, expertise, and

 of these key faculty leaders.